-Master of Construction Management facilitates the study of advanced project management and engineering techniques for the construction industry.
+Master of Construction Management Practice facilitates the study of advanced project management and engineering techniques for the construction industry.
 The program prepares you to be in control of construction project management specifically in resources planning and risk assessment.

-The duration of study is 1.5 years full-time or equivalent part-time.
+The duration of study is 1 year full-time.
 Students will undergo three long semesters of 12 weeks and two short semesters of 6 weeks.
 Classes are normally held on weeknights and/or weekends.